-Any player who is standing in the correct third.
+- · Any player who is standing in the correct third. - · Any player who lands in the correct third after catching the ball in the air.

 Free pass, taken just over the second transverse line that the ball crossed without being touched.
-If the ball is thrown from the Centre Third and goes over the third and out of court over the Goal Line, a throw-in is taken.
+If the ball is thrown from the centre third and goes over the third and out of court over the goal line, a throw-in is taken.